TomonobuHayakawa/spresense/examples/lte/README.txt

 examples/lte
 ^^^^^^^^^^^^

-  This application is a sample that connect to the LTE network, get a file with wget, and disconnect the LTE network.
+  This application is a sample that connect to the LTE network and obtain the requested file from the HTTP server using the GET method.
+  The obtained file is output to standard output.

   Supported LTE modem is ALT1250.

   Build kernel and SDK:

+  You have to specify "KERNCONF=release_net" for kernel configuration as below.
+This application can not be used if you specified "KERNCONF=release".

   $ make buildkernel KERNCONF=release_net

-  When using this kernel configuration, application can access standard socket API, with socket descriptors that can be used with NuttX system calls.

-  This example can be used by lte default config.
+  This application can be used by lte default config.

   $ ./tools/config.py examples/lte
   $ make